Applied Information Mgmt Sys (AIMS)

 AIMS 3720 Systems Analysis and Design (4 semester hours)

 This course introduces established and evolving methodologies for the analysis, design, and development of a business information system.
 Concepts taught include systems modeling of business processes, requirement analysis, logical and conceptual design, prototype development, testing, and implementation strategies.
 Upon completion, students should be able to analyze a business problem and design an appropriate solution using a combination of tools and techniques.
-Prerequisite: AIMS 2710 or BCOR 2710 with a minimum grade of C, or consent of instructor and approval of Associate Dean.
+Prerequisite: AIMS 2710 or BCOR 2710 with a minimum grade of C, or permission of instructor and approval of Associate Dean.

 AIMS 3730 Programming for Business Applications (4 semester hours)